bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ## Continuously learning consulting skills

 To thrive as a consultant, it’s essential to commit to continuous learning and self-improvement.
 This involves setting personal goals, engaging in various learning activities, networking with peers, and applying new skills on the job.
-This module will guide you through the steps to enhance your consulting skills effectively.

 ### Set personal goals